j4velin/PictureChooser/README.md

 -----

 Start with startActivityForResult(new Intent(context, de.j4velin.picturechooser.Main.class), PICTURE_CHOOSER); and read the "imgPath" StringExtra from the Intent you get in onActivityResult.
 To allow the user to crop the image (which will create a copy of the image in your apps directory), add the optional boolean extra "crop" with value "true" to the intent.
+You can also provide int-extras "aspectX" and "aspectY" to enforce a given aspect ratio on the cropped image.

 Build